And it was still pissing down.

 The old lady sighed, and gave the picture back.
 ‘Pretty girl.
 God knows why she took up with him.’

-Jackie had her pocketbook out and took down the details.
+Jackie had her notebook out and took down the details.

-‘I saw her going into Block D. Charlie was to be avoided, so Granma Willis said.
+‘I saw her going into Block D. Mike was to be avoided, so Granma Willis said.
 Or he would snatch your purse.’

 Granma Willis.
 The paper shop; maybe someone would know.
 Granma could have an address.
 Or they could at least narrow it down.